semyie/Adobe-GenSolve-Submission/README.md

 - **Curve Detection:** Identify geometric shapes (e.g., circles, rectangles) within the input data.
 - **Regularization:** Automatically refine and regularize detected shapes for better accuracy.
 - **Symmetry Detection:** Detect and apply symmetry to enhance the aesthetic of curves.
+- **Occlusion Handling:** Identify and reconstruct curves that are partially occluded or missing sections.
 - **Curve Completion:** Complete incomplete curves and ensure all paths are fully closed.
 - **Multiple Output Formats:** Save the processed and regularized curves as CSV, PNG, and SVG files.
 - **Visualization:** Display the regularized curves directly in the notebook as a PNG image.